damianknopp/dmk-aws/README.md

 brew install coreutils
 pip install awscli
 aws configure
-# set credentials in ~/.aws/credentials
-# give the credentials access to Kinesis, S3, SQS or subset that you are testing
 ```

+Set credentials in ~/.aws/credentials
+Give the credentials access to Kinesis, S3, SQS or subset that you are testing

 ## To build